Making better decisions requires better thinking, and this guide is here to help you in the process.

 I can’t stress this enough—I have NEVER regretted waiting 24 hours to respond to anything or making a decision, but I have regretted acting too soon.
 I have a general rule that I always wait 24 hours before responding to new requests or anything that requires even a semi-important decision.

 Now the fun begins.
-This one isn’t so much part of the decision-making process, but more of what to do next.
-Now that you’ve made your decision and you’re ready to go, the next important step is to create both physical and mental environments to flourish.
-Look for help on this coming in my next post: How to Organize Your Time for Success—subscribe to my insider email updates above or below this post to get it.
+This one isn't so much part of the decision-making process, but more of what to do next.
+Now that you've made your decision and you're ready to go, the next important step is to create both physical and mental environments to flourish.
+What do you need to change, move, or rearrange in your life to help make your decision flourish?
+Your environment influences how you feel, think, and act; be sure to create it with intention.

 Did this guide help you?
 Share any insights or thoughts with other readers in the comments below to inspire positive change in others.